Michael Fernandes (artist)

 Michael Fernandes (born in 1944) is a Canadian experimental artist and art educator based in Halifax, Nova Scotia.
 His work uses familiar, even banal materials to ask the viewer to confront the boundary between daily life and art.

 Early life

 Fernandes was born in Trinidad.
-He came to Canada to art school in Montreal in the 1960s.
+He emigrated to Canada to study at the Montreal Museum of Fine Arts in the 1963.
+By 1973, Fernandes moved to Halifax to teach at the Nova Scotia College of Art and Design.

 Career

 Initially a painter, Fernandes turned to installation and multimedia to create situations that actively solicit participation from the viewer.
 Fernandes' texts and interventions explore this intersection of private life with public space.

 Fluxus suggested that everyday life should not be excluded from art.
 It encouraged a direct approach to creating work using the minimum amount of means required.
 Fernandes extends this approach to use everyday objects and experiences to provoke the viewer to make connections between the installation/performance and the spaces of the viewer's own life.
 It deliberately leaves room for the viewer to find their own approach to understanding the work, which can be uncomfortable for some.

 His approach has been compared to that of Jimmie Durham, David Medalla and David Hammons—all use wit and humour to illuminate attitudes and pre-conceptions based on ethnicity or race.

 Fernandes has little interest in preserving objects for posterity or in meeting the viewer's expectations.
 He is more concerned with an 'ephemeral expressive situation'.
 The challenge to the viewer is to return from Fernandes' work to experience the artistic moment in the viewer's own life.

 He is an instructor in intermedia at NSCAD University.